kyungjae-lee/website/notes/cpp-programming/operator-overloading.md

       a = Mystring("Hola");     // overloaded constructor then move assignment
                                 // - a temporary unnamed object gets created with "Hola"
-                                //   and destroyed after move assignment operation is done a = "Bonjour"             // overloaded constructor then move assignment
+                                //   and destroyed after move assignment operation is done a = "Bonjour";            // overloaded constructor then move assignment
                                 // - a temporary unnamed object gets created with
                                 //   "Bonjour" and destroyed after move assignment
                                 //   operation is done